fosskers/scalaz-and-cats/README.md

 The implication is that `Maybe` should be safer and slightly more performant than `Option`.
 Ironically, many ScalaZ methods that yield an "optional" value use `Option` and not `Maybe`.

-Where Monad Transformers and concerned, ScalaZ provides both `MaybeT` and `OptionT`.
+Where Monad Transformers are concerned, ScalaZ provides both `MaybeT` and `OptionT`.

 ### ScalaZ: `EphemeralStream`<a id="sec-4-2-3"></a>